mdqst/wallet-ui-1/README.md

 # Etherspot Wallet Demo

 This is a wallet UI application that showcases the usage of Etherspot UI components.
 Developers can use this as a guide when building their own applications using Etherspot UI.
 Etherspot UI components created using Etherspot Transaction Kit for sending transactions, sending ERC tokens, and other Ethereum-related functionalities which are running on blockchain.
-For styling of all components of Etherspot UI, tailwind has been configured so, developer can use tailwind default classes and override tailwind css using simple styling also.
+For styling of all components of Etherspot UI, tailwind has been configured so, developers can use tailwind default classes and override tailwind css using simple styling also.

 ## Getting Started